-Although the Government Program of community awareness raising and community based disaster risk management has been launched for years, results are quite modest.
+Although the Government Program on community awareness raising and community based disaster risk management (CBDRM) has been launched since 2009, results are quite modest.
 In fact, community awareness on disasters and disaster risk, disaster prevention measures for different types of disasters have been limited, which resulted in disaster damages and losses due to ignorance or lack of disaster response skills.